csfx-py/endorsePage/README.md

-##A social networking site similar to instagram using MERN stack
+#A simple endorsement website to practice frontend using styled-components

 Clone the project and cd over to its directory